My Taiwanese print debut

 To anyone learning a new language, I strongly recommend speaking it at every possible opportunity.
 I’m not sure this strategy would work in every culture, but here in Taiwan, people are unfailingly warm and receptive.
 And when I make mistakes—which is often—rather than feel ashamed, I am appreciative of people trying their best to understand, then gently correcting my grammar.

-With the help of local friends, I’ve also levelled-up my experience of Taiwanese culture: eating at non-tourist night markets, getting my scooter license, and exploring Kaohsiung’s many beautiful festivals and places.
+With the help of local friends, I’ve also levelled-up my experience of Taiwanese culture: eating at non-tourist night markets, getting my scooter license, and exploring many festivals and places.

-But that’s a concern for the future.
-For now, every day I feel extremely lucky and thankful to be here.
+My long-term goal is to obtain permanent residency (APRC).
+But for now, every day I feel extremely lucky and thankful to be here.
 And thankful for the opportunity to learn Chinese.
 Without it, my life in Taiwan would be significantly less tài hǎo le!